-Community education Politician The media and advertising Social worker
+Politician Community education The media and advertising

-Consumer protection Trade union work
+Social worker Trade union work

-Local government Social researcher
+Consumer protection Social researcher

 MODERN STUDIES - HIGHER

 The purpose of this course is to develop pupils' knowledge and understanding and analysis of contemporary issues; they will learn about contemporary political and social issues at a local, Scottish, United Kingdom and International contexts.
 To aid that understanding there will be opportunities for practical activities, including research, both inside and outside of school.